 Area Description Upper area List of key settings related to the EVS server: System ID: ID code of the hardware key, necessary for license code calculation.
 Serial number: Serial number of the mainframe, also written on the back plate of the mainframe.
 User: The user name is a label for information's sake only.
 Chassis type: Type of mainframe.
 If this value is wrong, audio and video routing inside the system will not work properly.
 PSU type: Type of PSU installed on the chassis: standard or hot swap.
-Key date and time: Expiration date & time for temporary license codes.
+Key date and time: Expiration date &amp; time for temporary license codes.
 Not available when the permanent codes are installed.
-Central area All codes available for the given server chassis.
+Central area All codes available for the given server chassis for which a license key has been granted and is still valid.
 Next to each code name, the code number, the type of license (permanent, temporary, demo, or 'not granted'), as well as the expiration date are mentioned.
 Lower area Area where you can enter new license codes manually.
 The commands on how to import new license code from files are specified.